Agent testing broke when the internet got smarter

 Want to be part of it?

-Zantiq is growing.
+Zantiq by Nomina is growing.
 If you've ever rage-quit a test suite because phone verification broke everything, we should talk.